 The following tables provide annual data on new diagnoses of HIV (non-AIDS), concurrent HIV/AIDS and AIDS, as well as the number of persons living with HIV and AIDS and the number of deaths among persons with HIV and AIDS.
 The data are shown for New York City overall and by sex, race, age, borough, area-based poverty level, risk factor, and United Hospital Fund neighborhood.

-These tables will answer the majority of the most frequently asked questions about HIV and AIDS in New York City.
-All percentages appearing in Tables 1.1 – 1.11.4 are column percentages except the total proportion of HIV diagnoses without AIDS and concurrent with AIDS diagnoses, which are row percentages of total HIV diagnoses.
+These tables will answer the majority of the most frequently asked questions about HIV in New York City.
+All percentages appearing in Tables 1.1 to 1.11.4 are column percentages except the total proportion of HIV diagnoses without AIDS and concurrent with AIDS diagnoses, which are row percentages of total HIV diagnoses.
 Because of rounding, percentages across categories may not sum to 100.0.

-Categories containing any cells representing 1-5 person(s) with an underlying denominator of ≤500 persons or cells with a denominator ≤100, as per corresponding year intercensal population estimates, are collapsed into the Other/Unknown category.
-This collapsing of categories is not done in Table 1.1 (all of New York City), Table 1.2.1 (Males), and Table 1.2.2 (Females).
+Categories containing any cells representing one to five people with an underlying denominator of ≤500 people or cells with a denominator ≤100, as per corresponding year intercensal population estimates, are collapsed into the Other/Unknown category.
+This collapsing of categories is not done in Table 1.1 (all of New York City), Table 1.2.1 (Men), and Table 1.2.2 (Women).
 Non-residential ZIP codes from the yearly intercensal estimates are excluded from borough-specific population totals but are included in the NYC overall population for the reported year.

-For 2008–2015 tables, residence is at diagnosis for HIV and AIDS diagnoses; for persons living with HIV/AIDS (PLWHA) and deaths, residence is based on most recent record available (most recent record is >5 years old for 26% of persons with HIV/AIDS in 2015) or residence at death, respectively.
-For earlier years, residence is at diagnosis for HIV and AIDS diagnoses, and for PLWHA and deaths residence is based on residence at AIDS diagnosis if surveillance status is AIDS or residence at HIV diagnosis if HIV-only.
-Tables for 2008–2015 include area-based poverty level, which is based on NYC ZIP code of residence at diagnosis or most recent record available.
-Poverty level is not available for persons missing ZIP code information or living outside NYC.
-Please contact the HIV Epidemiology and Field Services Program at email@example.com if you are interested in additional analyses or have questions about the tables.
+For 2008-2020 tables, residence is at diagnosis for HIV and AIDS diagnoses; for PLWH and deaths, residence is based on most recent record available or residence at death, respectively.
+For earlier years, residence is at diagnosis for HIV and AIDS diagnoses, and for PLWH and deaths residence is based on residence at AIDS diagnosis if surveillance status is AIDS or residence at HIV diagnosis if HIV-only.
+Tables for 2008-2020 include area-based poverty level, which is based on NYC ZIP code of residence at diagnosis or most recent record available.
+Poverty level is not available for people missing ZIP code information or living outside NYC.

-Suggested citation: New York City HIV/AIDS Annual Surveillance Statistics.
-New York: New York City Department of Health and Mental Hygiene, 2017.
+New York City HIV/AIDS Annual Surveillance Statistics.
+New York: New York City Department of Health and Mental Hygiene, 2020.
 Accessed [access date] at New York City HIV/AIDS Annual Surveillance Statistics.